 SFU-designated W, Q, B Courses Students planning to register in courses designated W (writing intensive), Q (quantitative) or B (breadth) should feel comfortable that they can meet SFU's admission requirements that pertain to literacy, quantitative and breadth to ensure successful completion.
+Refer to the requirements listed on the SFU website at: http://students.sfu.ca/admission/requirements/wq/ wqbrequirements.html

+Examinations

+TRU-OL

-Refer to the requirements listed on the SFU website at http://students.sfu.ca/admission/ requirements/wq/wqbrequirements.html.
-Examinations TRU-OL The final examination for a TRU-OL self-paced, independent-study course may be a supervised written examination or a project examination.
-Supervised written examinations are held in TRU-OL examination centres in BC, Canadian Invigilator Network centres in Canada or other supervised location arranged by the student and approved by TRU-OL.
+The final examination for a TRU-OL self-paced, independent-study course may be a supervised written examination or a project examination.

+Supervised written examinations are held in TRU-OL examination centres in BC, Canadian Invigilator Network centres in Canada or other supervised locations arranged by the student and approved by TRU-OL.
 Normally, a project examination is completed at the student's residence.
 Examination information is provided in the course package and in the course descriptions on the TRU-OL website.

 Instructions for applying to write examinations are in a student's confirmation of registration package and on the TRU-OL website.
-Refer to TRU-OL examination policies on pages 31-32.
-SFU Many courses have supervised mid-term examinations.
+Refer to TRU-OL examination policies on pages 32-34.

+SFU

+Many courses have supervised mid-term examinations.
 All examinations must be written on specific dates, as scheduled by SFU.
+Refer to SFU examination policies on pages 34.

+UVIC

+UVic arranges examinations.
+Refer to UVic examination policies on page 34.

+TRU-OL Supervised Examinations

+Application Deadline

+October 6, 2010

+November 4, 2010

+December 13, 2010

+January 17, 2011

+February 14, 2011

+March 14, 2011

+April 18, 2011

+May 16, 2011

+June 13, 2011

+July 18, 2011

+August 15, 2011

+September 6, 2011

+October 11, 2011

+November 7, 2011

+Transcripts

+TRU-OL

-Refer to SFU examination policies on pages 32-33.
-UVIC UVic arranges examinations.
-Refer to UVic examination policies on page 33.
-Transcripts TRU-OL After completing a course, students automatically receive one unofficial transcript with their grade.
-TRU-OL students may order official transcripts via the web on the OL Portal or complete and submit the Transcript Request form, available on the TRU-OL website and from Student Services.
-SFU and UVIC After completing a course, students automatically receive one unofficial TRU-OL transcript with their grade.
-Students may order official transcripts via the web on the OL Portal or complete and submit the Transcript Request form, available on the TRU-OL website and from Student Services.
+After completing a course, students' grades are noted in myTRU.
+TRU-OL students may order official transcripts via the web on myTRU or complete and submit the Transcript Request form, available on the TRU-OL website and from Student Services.

+SFU and UVIC

+After completing a course, students' grades are noted in myTRU.
+Students may order official transcripts via the web on myTRU or complete and submit the Transcript Request form, available on the TRU-OL website and from Student Services.

+Students may access their examinations where information can be blocked if necessary, or where access to the examination as a whole does not compromise the integrity of the examination system.
+TRU-OL reserves the right to deny access to examinations if access compromises the system.

+• Students have the right to receive transcripts of their own academic record.
+However, TRU-OL does not release official transcripts if a student is in debt to TRU.